KjellConnelly/react-native-show-message-extension/README.md

   constructor(props) {
     super(props)

+    // maybe your extension is a pizza app, and you want to pass data that your app can handle.
+    // do it with options.message.url (Javascript object that is stringified) const pizzaData = {
+      size:"Large",
+      toppings:[
+        {name:"Pepperoni", count:"1"},
+        {name:"Mozzarella", count:"2"},
+        {name:"Basil", count:"1"},
+      ]
+    }

     this.options = {
       message: {
         recipients: ["4258857529"],
         subject: "Check out this cool image", // Seems like this is the message that shows in the text
         body: "",
+        url:JSON.stringify(pizzaData),
       },
       layout: {
         imagePath: "assets/images/icons/icon_156.png",